 We cruised from Midway Marina in Fulton, MS to Kingfisher Bay Marina in Demopolis, MS. Rick was happy for Alan’s extra eyes in the heavy morning fog in Columbus, MS (described in an earlier post).
 Our travels took us through seven locks on the Tenn-Tom.

 Along the way we enjoyed a beautiful anchorage at Sumter Landing.
-It was only our second time to “anchor out” so we were thankful to raft up to new friends Pat and Marcia’s boat, Boyle n Water.
+It was only our second time “on the hook” so we were thankful to raft up to new friends Pat and Marcia’s boat, Boyle n Water.
 Pat and Marcia are from Cincinnati and we’ve appreciated their boating experience and getting to know them on this leg of the journey.
+And their boat is a carbon copy of R&R!
 After the anchor was set and lines were tied, Alan and Pat fished and we all relaxed, enjoyed snacks and drinks in our cockpit, and we grilled steaks for dinner.
 And as most evenings, it was early to bed.
 9:00 p.m. is Looper Midnight!

 Alan became a pro at lassoing bollards in the locks, and I was happy for the help as first mate.
 Marti and I enjoyed lots of long conversations, read books, napped and generally relaxed.